Tel: +61 (2) 9565 7300

 - Academic discussion boards

-- $1.6m of Scholarships – Andrew’s offers the most scholarships per capita in the country: $1.5m annually.
+- Scholarships – Andrew’s offers the most scholarships per capita in the country: $2 million annually in 2023.
 We award six types of scholarships from modest amounts up to full-fee relief.

 - Scottish Heritage – St Andrew’s College has a deep connection to the Scottish Enlightenment.
 Many of the foundational values and principles fostered by the College are derived from Enlightenment texts.
 These values and principles include challenging authority that refuses to explain itself, actively pursuing human progress, and using reason – not superstition – to solve problems.
 Our Scottish heritage manifests in more than intellectual life.
 From the tartan hanging in the dining hall to the presence of bagpipes at sporting events and formal occasions, the College’s Scottish heritage is ever-present.